nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author wamikamalik -->
 ## 6. Glossary - Wamika
 This section defines key technical terms we have used throughout the user guide.
-1. Case-sensitive: Capital and lower case letters are treated differently.
+1. Case-sensitive: Capital and lowercase letters are treated differently.
 2. Command Line Interface(CLI): Processes commands to a computer program in the form of lines of text.
 3. Corrupted file: A file containing invalid data or data it should not have.
 4. Dining options/outlets: Places you can eat at.
-5. Direct bus: Commute between two locations does not require changing buses.
+5. Direct bus: Commuting between two locations does not require changing buses.
 6. Execute: Run the command to display the output.
 7. Similarity check: Check for possible spelling errors.
 <!-- @@author -->